wilsontbk89/GettingandCleaningData/README.md

 First, download the [data](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
 Then, extract the UCI HAR Dataset in your working directory and name it "UCI HAR Dataset".
 Once, it is done, proceed to executing "run_analysis.R".

 ##Explanation of R Code
 The script run_analysis.R performs the 5 steps described in the course project's definition.
-For
+For more information, refer to the code book.

 ##About the Code Book
 The CodeBook.md file explains the transformations performed and the resulting data and variables.